Loading…

 Yes.
 Reflection prompts on the student side draw on both your curriculum (the matched excerpts from your uploaded materials) and ANA-vetted content summaries — the Reflective Nutrition Suite AI Engine surfaces both as it runs the reflection.
 So a "reflection-only" path still grounds learners in current evidence, not just personal opinion.

-30 minutes from upload to a launched cohort.
-Stakeholder reports come back within 1 business day after request.
-Auto-saved throughout — return when you have time.
+Usually about 30 minutes from upload to an open reflection space, depending on how much curriculum you load.
+Reports come back within 1 business day of your request.
+Auto-saved throughout — leave and return when you have time.

 What if a proposed competency match is off?

 Every match is editable.
-Your faculty's accept, edit, or reject decisions become the Institutional System of Record.
-The platform only proposes — faculty judgment is the final arbiter.
+The platform only proposes — your faculty's accept, edit, or reject decisions are what stand.
+Faculty judgment is the final call.

 What does the HHS framework mean for accreditation?